 TPM-Keepass-Import needs the following components to run:

-- PHP 5.3.x+ and the Apache web server.
+- PHP 5.6.x+ and a web server (optional if you execute the importer from the command line).
+PHP needs the following extensions: XMLReader and curl.
 You can use the same server of your installation of Team Password Manager.

 - A user in this installation.
 This user must have one of the following roles: Project Manager, IT or Admin.